 In the mid-1960s, Dominic Durinzi, Jr. began working at DeVal part-time while in high school and college.
 Durinzi, Jr. had been coming to the shop to visit his father starting at age 8 and had learned the craftsmanship from his father.

-Durinzi, a 1974 graduate of Penn State University, joined the company full-time following college, starting as Director of Engineering.
+A 1974 graduate of Penn State University, he joined the company full-time following college, starting as Director of Engineering.
 He was promoted to Director of Quality Control and Engineering in 1980 and became Director of Contracts and Marketing.
 In 1989, he and two other employees purchased the company from Frank Russo, and Durinzi took over as president of the company.